SocketOfficial/SocketOfficial/README.md

 Hey, I'm Socket.
 I am a student.
 I am fascinated with computers and programming.
 I like English too. \
 I have worked for a Discord server with 1k members as a bot developer.
 (Currently not for hire) \
 I currently use Python.
 I love Python and nowadays write most of my stuff in it. \
-I use NixOS as my daily driver (Fedora Linux previously).
+I use Windows 11 as my daily driver (I am thinking to dual-boot it with NixOS).

 # Contact Me
 Discord - s0cketinc \